edgegap/edgegap-mcp/README.md

 and the environment variable always winning when present.
 Removing any of them breaks the trade.

-The real fix is on Edgegap's side: scoped, revocable, deploy-only credentials, issued through OAuth rather than pasted as a secret.
+The real fix is on Edgegap's side and would improve both modes: scoped, revocable, deploy-only credentials, issued through OAuth rather than pasted as a secret.
 Until those exist, the interactive prompt is a workaround and is labelled as one in the code.

 ## Development